expressjs/expressjs.com/astro/CONTRIBUTING.md

-  href?: string; // Link destination (omit if using submenu) submenu?: Menu; // Nested menu (omit if using href) omitFrom?: VersionPrefix[]; // Versions to exclude this item from };
+  href?: string; // Link destination (omit if using submenu) submenu?: Menu; // Nested menu (omit if using href) omitFrom?: VersionPrefix[]; // Versions to exclude this item from global?: boolean; // If true, the link has no version prefix (for pages collection) };
 ```